allenai/olmo-api/README.md

 You can update the details of the produced email format to swap the default contact email out with your own.

 By default, the link will expire in 7 days, but you can change the expiration time with the `--expires` flag.

+Note: once the link gets clicked once, it won't be valid if opened again outside of the original session; so do not try to test the links before sending them to users!